If you invested in crypto last year, you may be in for a rude awakening this tax season.

 The amount of time you owned the crypto plays a part, too.
 If you held onto a unit of Bitcoin for more than a year, it would generally qualify as a long-term capital gain.
 But if you bought and sold it within a year, it’s a short-term gain.
 These differences can affect which tax rate is applied.
 The tax rate also varies based on your overall taxable income, and there are limits to how much you may deduct in capital losses if your crypto asset loses value.

-You can use Form 8949 to reconcile your capital gains and losses, and then report them on your Form 1040 tax return using Schedule D. The IRS’ website has additional information and tools to help you determine your crypto-related tax liability. and how to report it on its website.
+You can use Form 8949 to reconcile your capital gains and losses, and then report them on your Form 1040 tax return using Schedule D. If you’re an NFT investor or hobbyist, you can use the same form to report NFT minting gains or losses and NFT trades.
+Just make sure to enter code “C” in column (f) to show that you sold an NFT, which is treated as a collectible.
+The IRS’ website has additional information and tools to help you determine your crypto-related tax liability and how to report it on its website.

 Reporting Crypto Income